Vital Records Online

 Learn how to order a New Hampshire birth certificate from the New Hampshire Division of Vital Records Administration (DVRA).
 The current processing time for standard requests is 20 business days.
 The state fee for replacements is $15.00; additional copies cost $10.00 each when purchased in the same order.
 Authorized individuals who can request a birth certificate include the person on record, family members, and legal representatives.

-How to Order State of New Hampshire Birth Certificates
+How to Order State of New Hampshire Birth Certificate

 Person ordering a birth certificate with a phone using VRO